xenify-io/litepaper/README.md

 <br>

-- 40% of the ETH gathered from daily auctions will be allocated to veXNF holders, proportional to their veXNF power.

-- Users who opt to claim their ETH rewards will incur a 25% claim fee.
-This fee will then be redistributed to participants who took part in recycling within the first hour of a cycle, in alignment with their veXNF power.
+- 40% of the ETH gathered from daily auctions will be allocated to veXNF holders: this is proportional to their veXNF power.
+Users who opt to claim their ETH rewards will incur a 25% claim fee; this fee will then be redistributed to participants who took part in recycling within the first hour of a cycle, in alignment with their veXNF power.

 <br>